Get started with this short primer on social etiquette in Switzerland.

 How to greet someone

 Academic and professional titles are used frequently.
 Address the Swiss by title, like ‘Dr’, if you happen to know their title.
 If not, use ‘Mr’, ‘Mrs’, or ‘Miss’ if you are speaking English.
 Different languages are spoken in different regions of Switzerland.
-Hyphenated surnames are pronounced using both words; it is considered rude to only use part of a hyphenated name.
-First names are reserved for very close friends and family.
+Hyphenated surnames are pronounced using both words; it is rude to only use part of a hyphenated name.
+First names are only for very close friends and family.